 The People Are Active

 Encinitas residents love to get out and exercise!
 In the early morning, you’ll see plenty of cyclists on the 101.
 The numerous beaches provide a paradise for runner, swimmers, and, of course, surfers!
 Basically, if you’re going to live in Encinitas, be ready to have some seriously fit neighbors.
+When its time to make any relocation call a reputable San Diego moving service today.

 The City is Young